NLDFall2016/nldfall2016/README.md

 If you have questions, Rachael (r.steiner@uconn.edu) should be able to help (others with git experience, please feel free to add yourselves).

-## Proposed structure
+### Proposed structure

-The most intuitive structure would probably be for everyone to make their own repository within the Organization.
-That way, you can keep your own work separate from everyone else's, but you can easily find everyone else's repo if you need help.
-I was going to suggest that everyone name their repository after themselves, but then github's random repository name generator suggested that I name mine symmatrical-tribble, and all bets were off.

-  Alternatively, you could make a separate repo for every assignment, or for specific goals, collaborations, etc. We have unlimited free public repositories, so go wild.

 This repository could serve as the "hub" for more general discussions, resources, etc.
   For example, check out the [`matlab-help/`](https://github.com/NLDFall2016/nldfall2016/tree/master/matlab-help) folder.
+Then everyone who chooses to can make a repo for their own assignments and things.

-## Asking for help
+### Asking for help

-If you want to request help from other members, you would probably want to open an issue.
+If you want to request help, you would probably want to open an issue.
 To open an issue, go to the repository in question, and click the "Issues" tab, next to the "Code" tab and under the repo's name.